 Do you speak any other languages?

 Not really.
 Helen can read a little Russian.
 Paul can speak a little French.
+We have both learned some Spanish while we were travelling in Central and South American.

 We have a book with pictures we can point at.
 It has pictures of different types of food, hotels, toilets, shops.
 All the things we might need.
 We will also use lots of mime.